pgMemento/pgMemento/README.md

   a full rollback on a database (see `REVERT.sql`).
 But the approach is a bit over the top if I just want to revert one transaction.
+* Develop an alternative way to the row-based 'generate_log_entry' function to have a faster restoring process.

 6. Developers